 3. Canadice Lake

-Canadice Lake, located 45 minutes from Rochester, is the smallest and highest in elevation of the Finger Lakes.
-Its secluded location, surrounded by a dense old-growth forest, makes it an ideal spot for kayaking.
-A drive around the entire lake takes only 20 minutes.
-You’ll find a cartop boat launch on the eastern shore and several places to park along Canadice Lake Road to carry a kayak down to the water’s edge.
-To access the west lake trail, which stretches three miles along the lake’s length, park in the lot off Purcell Hill Road.
+Canadice Lake is the smallest and highest lake in elevation, located 45 minutes from Rochester.
+It takes about 20 minutes to drive around the entire lake.
+It is surrounded by dense forest, making it an ideal spot for kayaking.
+There is a cartop boat launch on the eastern shore and several parking spots along Canadice Lake Road, where you can carry a kayak down to the water.
+If you want to access the west-lake trail, which stretches three miles along the lake’s length, you can park in the lot off Purcell Hill Road.

 4. Honeoye Lake